albrow/zoom/README.md

 t.Save(People, &Person{Name: "Foo"})
 t.Save(People, &Person{Name: "Bar"})
 // Count expects a pointer to an integer, which it will change the value of
-// when the transaction is executed. t.Count(People, &numPeople) if err := t.Exec(); err != nil {
+// when the transaction is executed.
+If you don't care about the number of
+// models deleted, you can pass in nil. t.Count(People, &numPeople) if err := t.Exec(); err != nil {
   // handle error